rusyaev-roman/pocl/doc/sphinx/source/using.rst

   export POCL_TTASIM1_PARAMETERS="/path/to/my/machine1.adf"

- Creates three devices, one CPU device with pthread multithreading and two TTA device simulated with the ttasim.
+ Creates three devices, one CPU device with pthread multithreading and two TTA devices simulated with the ttasim.
 The ttasim devices gets a path to the architecture description file of the tta to simulate as a parameter.
  POCL_TTASIM0_PARAMETERS will be passed to the first ttasim driver instantiated and POCL_TTASIM1_PARAMETERS to the second one.